kirillgashkov/timetrack/README.md

 - **Manage users**

-  Register users using their national ID number, view all users with filtering options and pagination, and update or delete user information as needed.
+  Register users using their national ID number, view all users with <mark>filtering</mark> options and
+  <mark>pagination</mark>, and update or delete user information as needed.

-  When registering a user, the application will try to fetch additional information about the user from a (pseudo-) external service.
+  When registering a user, the application will try to fetch additional information about the user from a (pseudo-)
+  <mark>external service</mark>.

+  The application uses <mark>token-based authentication</mark> to ensure that only registered users can access the application.
+For simplicity, the application uses user IDs as tokens.